Toropets depot explosions: Explosions

 The attack resulted in multiple secondary explosions, the largest being an earthquake-magnitude blast.
-The blast wave spread up to 200 mi and was estimated to have a TNT equivalent of either 200 to 240 tons or 1.3 to 1.8 kilotons of high-explosives.
+The blast wave spread up to 200 mi and was estimated to have a TNT equivalent of either 200 to 240 tons or 1.3 to 1.8 kilotons of high explosives.
 Resulting fires were detected from NASA's fire monitoring systems as covering an area of approximately 5 sqmi.

 Consequences

-Igor Rudenya, governor of Tver Oblast, announced a partial evacuation of the town but that there were no serious injuries nor fatalities.
+Igor Rudenya, governor of Tver Oblast, announced a partial evacuation of the town but declared that there were no serious injuries or fatalities.
 Russian officials later reported that 13 people had been injured.

 However, according to pro–Russian milblogger Anastasia Kashevarova, hundreds of Russians may have been killed in the strike, with the facility's utility block alone accommodating 200 people.

 On 20 September, Colonel Kiviselg, head of the Estonian Defense Forces Intelligence Center, estimated that the strike had caused 30,000 tonnes of munitions to explode, the size of which he equated to 750,000 shells, adding that the strike destroyed two to three months of Russia's ammunition supply.
-The depot reportedly stored not only artillery shells, but also Iskander missiles, Tochka-U ballistic missiles and glide bombs and it is unclear if his bomb damage assessment includes both missiles and artillery ammunition.
+The depot reportedly stored not only artillery shells but also Iskander missiles, Tochka-U ballistic missiles, and glide bombs.
+It is unclear if his bomb damage assessment includes both missiles and artillery ammunition.